Skip to content

 How to install MySQL Workbench from Snap

-You can use Snap package management to install the community version.
+Snap package management provides access to the community build.
 Run the commands below to install Snap’s MySQL Workbench community version.

 🐧Bash / Shell